connexcs/docs/docs/logging.md

 4. Options to download as Text or an Image.

 !!! note "Known issues with SIP Traces"
     * **Missing SIP data**: SIP traces aren't always guaranteed.
-SIP packets are carried by UDP, which may cause the traces to be lossy at times.
-This is to be expected due to the nature of the architecture.
+PACKET CAPTURE is lossy as packets are replicated to our capture servers via UDP.
+This is expected due to the nature of the architecture.

     * **Missed call attempts**: If using SIP authentication, because there are two requests it's possible that they hit our database out of order.
 This may cause the logging page to only display the first call attempt.